School of Computing. Dublin City University.

 Given a slave that has learnt this, the master will learn that it can reach a state by issuing the relevant command.
 Using the notation x,a -> y, it will note that the following will happen:

 The master may be able to have a simpler state space as a result of this delegation.
-For example, in the AntWorld, tex2html_wrap_inline7784 can order tex2html_wrap_inline7790 to get it to the state where it is not carrying food (so that it can then set off for a new reward). tex2html_wrap_inline7784 does not need to sense the nest (and so has a smaller input statespace).
+For example, in the AntWorld, can order to get it to the state where it is not carrying food (so that it can then set off for a new reward). does not need to sense the nest (and so has a smaller input statespace).